-Historic Churches of Beaufort
+Historic Houses of Worship in Beaufort

 Stroll through history on these hallowed grounds.

 The historic churches of downtown Beaufort are steeped in cultural history and refinement.
 Each structure tells its own story in the life of this important city.
 Situated between Savannah and Charleston, this beautiful city by the sea retains much of its antebellum charm.
 The churches were used as stables during the Revolutionary War and hospitals during the Civil War.
 Others were used as schools for Freemen before, during, and after Reconstruction.
 Spending a day visiting these Beaufort landmarks is soothing to the soul.

 The Parish Church of St Helena – 505 Church Street

 The Parish Church of St. Helena was founded in 1712, and built in 1724.
 It was rebuilt in 1769 and extended to the west in 1817.
 All but the westward extension was demolished in 1842 and new wings were added which would accommodate a larger congregation.
 The church was used by the British to stable horses during the Revolutionary War.